vivaria/edisonrul.ing/docs/source/cards/c/coffin-seller.md

 ### Card Rulings

-●Coffin Seller applies its effect when monster●If multiple monsters are sent to the GY at the same time (due to Dark Hole, etc.) then inflict 300 damage only because it is considered as 1 time.
+*   Coffin Seller applies its effect when monster●If multiple monsters are sent to the GY at the same time (due to Dark Hole, etc.) then inflict 300 damage only because it is considered as 1 time.
-●Multiple copies of Coffin Seller are cumulative.
+*   Multiple copies of Coffin Seller are cumulative.